 How To Burn Loose Incense

-Loose incense is fabulously versatile and is untainted by fillers or combustibles.
+Loose incense is fabulously versatile and is usually untainted by fillers, added chemicals, or combustibles.
 However, burning this type of incense is something of an art form.
-Read on as our incense experts explain how to burn loose incense and let these unique fragrance combinations take you on a soothing and spiritual journey.
+Read on as our incense experts explain how to burn loose incense to take you on a soothing and spiritual journey.

 "Incense makes my house smell like my home.
 I feel at instant ease when I walk in" ~ Eve

-Loose incense is incense in its most natural form; it usually consists of fragrant dried herbs, spices, botanicals, and resins.
-And that's it.
-No filler, no nasties.
-The most commonly used loose incense today is smudge sticks, bundles of white sage used to drive away negative energies.
+Loose incense is in its most natural form; it usually consists of fragrant dried herbs, spices, botanicals, and resins, without filler and with no added nasties.
+It can come in powder form or an herbal blend.
+However, the most commonly used loose incense today is smudge sticks, bundles of white sage wrapped with cotton thread used to drive away negative energies.

-It is important to read the label of your loose incense.
-Sometimes other fragrances and toxins can be added.
+It is important to read the label of your loose incense as, though rare, other fragrances and chemicals can be added.

 How to Burn Loose Incense